Assistance Publique – Hópitaux de Paris (AP-HP)

 The SAMU medical team in the field use an Information system based on victim identification using unique numeric ID and incorporates emergency level categorisation, evolution, medical treatment, hospital admission and ground and air transportation.
 In the last 30 years, SAMU de PARIS have provided medical services during international crisis such as the earthquakes in Mexico (1985) and Nepal (2015).

 Role in the project

 SAMU de PARIS have the responsibility of medical leader in the IN-PREP project.
-They role is to analyse and evaluate the way humanitarian groups are prepared and deployed for intervention in European countries.
-Recommendations and improvements will be identified channelled into implementation proposals for joint European action.
-They participate in 3 work packages including the end user recruitment process, collection of end user needs and editing of the cross organisational Handbook.
+Their role is to analyse and evaluate the way humanitarian groups are prepared and deployed for intervention in European countries.
+Recommendations and improvements will be identified and channelled into implementation proposals for joint European action.
+They participate in 3 work packages including the end user recruitment process, collection of end user needs and editing of the Crisis Management Handbook.
 Furthermore SAMU de PARIS support all the IN-PREP demonstrations and exercises by conducting triage as part of their medical assistance.

 Watch Professor Benoit Vivien from SAMU de Paris (AP-HP) talk about Key gaps in Crisis Management https://www.youtube.com/watch?v=_czjUvWm3Ow